 Unintentional weight gain poses a health risk and can be frustrating as well.
 That is why health experts recommend that we make it a point to lose weight if we are struggling with obesity.
 You have a variety of physical and social lifestyle changes you can adopt to facilitate your weight loss.
-Book an appointment with Dr. Kweku Hayford, a weight loss specialist, if you have been gaining extra pounds unintentionally.
+Book an appointment with a specialist for Germantown arthritis. if you have been gaining extra pounds unintentionally.
 You can get supervised programs to help you get back on a healthy path.
 Here is why you might be gaining weight:

 Highly Processed Foods

 Did you know that you could gain pounds by eating microwaved foods, sugary cereals, fast foods, preservatives, and other processed foods?
 A recent study revealed that people who ate ultra-processed foods are at risk of weight gain 32% more than the rest.
 These foods have a high concentration of calories but lack essential nutrients.
 Therefore, if you are wondering what is increasing your weight, you should consider cutting down on processed foods.

 Sugar intake in cakes, soda, ice cream, candy, and other sweetened drinks could be another factor you are gaining weight.
 This is not the only risk.
 Studies show that you are also at a high risk of chronic conditions if you take sugars constantly.
 You should gradually cut down on the intake of these foods to maintain a healthy lifestyle.

 Inactivity is known to be a significant cause of chronic diseases and weight gain.
 You are at risk if you are employed in a desk job, driving, and watching television.
 You can change this by exercising and avoiding sitting for too long.
 You should also keep off from watching TV for hours because screen time could cause weight gain.